-When they show up on a Friday in November to the Civic Center Studios in Los Angeles – the site of the podcast party they threw to celebrate the second anniversary of Locatora Radio – Diosa Femme and Mala Muñoz wear matching custom-made rose pink outfits.
-The pair bookends their guests on the stage, which was decked out in several shades of pink, as a bright magenta light shone on them.
-Anyone who has followed Mala and Diosa – aka Las Mamis of Myth and Bullshit – would recognize that this party feels familiar.
-It feels like them.
+When they showed up on a Friday in November to the Civic Center Studios in Los Angeles – the site of the podcast party they threw to celebrate the second anniversary of Locatora Radio – Diosa Femme and Mala Muñoz wore matching custom-made rose pink outfits.
+The pair bookended their guests on the stage, which was decked out in several shades of pink, as a bright magenta light shone on them.
+Anyone who has followed Mala and Diosa – aka Las Mamis of Myth and Bullshit – would recognize that this party felt familiar.
+It felt like them.

 In the few years since Diosa and Mala have used Locatora Radio, which they describe as a radiophonic novela, to uplift women and femmes of color and to challenge to patriarchy, they have gained a significant following because of the important work they do.
 But it’s also because the two have mastered how to effectively tell their story through videos and other visuals.

 To promote the Locatora Live party, for example, Diosa and Mala shot a video that had them act as a mix of lifeline operators, private investigators, and superheroes.
-As they invite their followers to call their fictional lifeline (833-OYE-LOCA), the phone rings.
+As they invited their followers to call their fictional lifeline (833-OYE-LOCA), the phone rang.
 “Locatora Lifeline.
 What?
 Como?
 Uh-huh.
 Uh-huh.
 OK.
 OK, yeah.
-Besitos,” Diosa says, hanging up before she turns to Mala.
+Besitos,” Diosa said, hanging up before she turns to Mala.
 “Acts of machismo and patriarchy threatening the mujeres of the city.”
-Mala dramatically types on her keyboard as she pulls up the coordinates.
-And in the next scene, the two – now wearing matching pink trench coats – do a slow-mo walk as Cardi B’s “Money” plays.
+Mala dramatically typed on her keyboard so she could pull up the coordinates.
+And in the next scene, the two – now wearing matching pink trench coats – do a slow-mo walk as Cardi B’s “Money” played.

 But after graduating college, they both, independently, decided to attend an event hosted by Chingona Fire that was sure to gather other feminist women.
 After they and other women became a tight-knit crew, Mala and Diosa decided to launch Locatora Radio in 2016.